aptorres0/Orthogonal-Regression/ReadMe.md

 #### Basic implementation of orthogonal regression.
 For more details, see the [write up.](V1/Orthogonal_Regression_WriteUp.pdf)

-Done as an assignment for MEDP 7098 Radiation Research Technology and Methods
+Done as an assignment for MEDP 7098 Radiation Research Technology and Methods at LSU

 #### Author: Alexander Paul Torres
 #### Email: apault1@lsu.edu